nxrighthere/EnkiTasks-CSharp/README.md

 #### Parallel function
 Defines a parallel function for task scheduler.

 `TaskExecuteRange(uint start, uint end, uint thread, IntPtr arguments)` holds an implementation of the parallel function which will be executed and processed by the task scheduler.
 You need to guarantee a lifetime of the delegate while task scheduler is doing its job.
 The start and end parameters indicate execution range.
-The thread parameter indicates in which thread the task is executed.
+The thread parameter indicates on which thread the task is executed.
 The arguments parameter is used for user-supplied data.
 A pointer to the task function can be obtained using `TaskExecuteRange.GetPointer()` function.

 #### Profiler callback
-Provides per task scheduler events.
+Provides per scheduler events.

 `ProfilerCallback(uint thread)` notifies when profiler event related to a particular thread come up.
 A pointer to the callback can be obtained using `ProfilerCallback.GetPointer()` function.